-The goals of the national system are to conserve and manage:
+The goals of the national system as described in the Framework are to conserve and manage:

 - Natural heritage – the nation's biological communities, habitats, ecosystems, and processes and the ecological services, values and uses they provide